BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.

+11:7 Go to, let us go down, and there confound their language, that they may not understand one another's speech.

+11:8 So the LORD scattered them abroad from thence upon the face of all the earth: and they left off to build the city.

+11:10 These are the generations of Shem: Shem was an hundred years old, and begat Arphaxad two years after the flood: 11:11 And Shem lived after he begat Arphaxad five hundred years, and begat sons and daughters.

+11:12 And Arphaxad lived five and thirty years, and begat Salah: 11:13 And Arphaxad lived after he begat Salah four hundred and three years, and begat sons and daughters.

+11:14 And Saalah lived thirty years, and begat Eber: 11:15 And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters.

+11:16 And Eber lived four and thirty years, and begat Peleg: 11:17 And Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters.

+11:18 And Peleg lived thirty years, and begat Reu: 11:19 And Peleg lived after he begat Reu two hundred and nine years, and begat sons and daughters.

+11:22 And Serug lived thirty years, and begat Nahor: 11:23 And serug lived after he begat Nahor two hundred years. and begat sons and daughters.

+11:24 And Nahor lived nine and twenty years, and begat Terah: 11:25 And Nahor lived after he begat Terah an hundred and nineteen years, and begat sons and daughters.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the